Our apprenticeship program is full for the 2014 season. Check back with us next year.

 A quality, learning environment:

-We are committed to creating the best learning environment as possible.
-This is a true “hands on” program as farm managers work alongside interns daily.
+I am committed to creating the best learning environment as possible.
+This is a true “hands on” program I work alongside interns daily.
 We work hard but we also work intelligently.
 To make the most of this experience it takes openness, a curious nature, a mind for efficiency and a desire to learn and grow.
-The more initiative you take, the more responsibility we’ll give.
+The more initiative you take, the more responsibility I will give.

 Interns will be exposed to and expected to competently perform all farm operations and will be responsible for managing the farm’s volunteer crew.